February 16, 2019 · Written by Foodtolive Team

 - Salt and freshly ground black pepper, to taste

-- Rinse buckwheat kasha 2 or 3 times in water; drain well.
+- Rinse the buckwheat kasha thoroughly in water and drain it well.

-- Bring 2 cups of broth to a boil in a pot.
+- In a pot, bring 2 cups of broth to a boil.

-- Add boiling broth to the buckwheat kasha.
-It’s important to add boiling broth.
-If started in cold broth, the buckwheat will be mushy.
+- Add the boiling broth to the buckwheat kasha.
+It’s essential to use boiling broth; otherwise, the buckwheat may become mushy.

-- Add a generous pinch of salt.
-Turn the heat to low, place a lid on the pot, and cook for 15 minutes.
+- Sprinkle in a generous pinch of salt.
+Reduce the heat to low, cover the pot with a lid, and let it simmer for 15 minutes.

-- After 15 minutes, remove from heat.
-Cover with lid and allow to steam for an additional 5 minutes off the heat.
+- After 15 minutes, remove the pot from the heat.
+Keep it covered with the lid and allow it to steam for an additional 5 minutes off the heat.

-- Heat 3 tbsp extra virgin olive oil.
-Add onions and mushrooms.
-Cook on medium-high heat, stirring constantly until fragrant and mushrooms are browned and caramelized.
-Take the time to well caramelize the onions and mushrooms.
+- In a separate pan, heat 3 tablespoons of extra virgin olive oil.
+Add the onions and mushrooms.
+Cook over medium-high heat, stirring constantly, until the mushrooms are nicely browned and caramelized.
+Take your time to achieve well-caramelized onions and mushrooms.

-- Add the garlic and continue cooking until the garlic is fragrant.
-Be careful not to burn it.
+- Add the garlic and continue to cook until it becomes fragrant, being careful not to let it burn.